Person rescued after being swept out to sea by massive waves at Owhiro Bay, Wellington

 High tide was at 11am.

-Waves had ripped a fence off someone's yard and had pulled buoys and fishing nets from people's properties and swept the items into the sea.
+Waves had ripped a fence off someone's yard and had swept buoys and fishing nets from people's properties into the sea.

 A fence from a bridge over the Owhiro stream was "draped across the road and across the beach".